smithy-lang/smithy/docs/source-1.0/spec/core/protocol-traits.rst

     * - date-time
-      - Date time as defined by the ``date-time`` production in `RFC3339 section 5.6 <https://www.rfc-editor.org/rfc/rfc3339#section-5.6>`_ with no UTC offset and optional fractional precision (for example, ``1985-04-12T23:20:50.52Z``).
+      - Date time as defined by the ``date-time`` production in `RFC3339 section 5.6 <https://www.rfc-editor.org/rfc/rfc3339#section-5.6>`_ with optional fractional precision but no UTC offset (for example, ``1985-04-12T23:20:50.52Z``).
         *However*, offsets are parsed gracefully, but the datetime is normalized to an offset of zero by converting to UTC.